 Who is ‘Tracking Progress’ for?

 This is a tool that can be used by a wide range of stakeholders to measure the implementation of the Guidelines.
-It is anticipated it will be of particular interest to:
+It will be of particular interest to:

 - National working groups bringing together government authorities and civil society working on children’s care and care reforms;